 CTET Exam Syllabus 2026: Paper I And Paper II Overview

 There are 2 papers in the exam, namely, Paper 1 for teaching Classes 1 to 5 (Primary), and Paper 2 for teaching Classes 6 to 8 (Elementary / Upper Primary).
-The complete CTET test is an MCQ based exam of 150 questions and 150 marks to be conducted under a time duration of 2.5 hours (150 minutes).
-Check the table below to understand the syllabus of CTET exam 2026 for both paper types:
+The complete CTET test is an MCQ-based exam of 150 questions and 150 marks to be conducted under a time duration of 2.5 hours (150 minutes).
+Check the table below to understand the syllabus of the CTET exam 2026 for both paper types:

 | Details | CTET Paper I Overview | CTET Paper II Overview |